ken-max/RnD/_templates/project_header_template.md

 {% else %}
 # Uh Oh!

-You did not properly set up your collection!
-The `title` field in this document's front matter does not match any existing collection folder!
+You did not properly set up your project!
+The `title` field in this document's front matter does not match any existing project folder!
 Be sure you followed the directions located [here](README.md)

 {% endif %}